 Buttock Lift is the back component of the body lift and addresses excess skin, flattening and sagging of the buttock area.
 The procedure is performed through an upper arching buttock incision which helps to shape and lift the buttocks, waist and outer thigh area.
 Further shape and volume can be added to the buttock lift with a buttock auto-augmentation procedure which utilizes the buttock tissue to fill areas of buttock flattening.

 The best candidates for all types of body lift surgery are healthy, non-smoking, in good physical condition with areas of fat and/or loose skin that have not responded well to diet and exercise.
 Body contouring is common in women who have had children and those patients who have lost a significant amount of weight.
-Ideally women should consider a body lift after they finished having children, because carrying a baby can reverse the effects of an abdominoplasty on the abdominal wall.
+Ideally, women should consider a body lift after they finished having children because carrying a baby can reverse the effects of an abdominoplasty on the abdominal wall.
 Post-baraitric surgery patients should be at a stable weight for over 6 months prior to considering body contouring procedures.

 Other considerations in body contouring surgery are the presence of pre-existing scars and the presence of hernias.
 The most common scar encountered in abdominoplasty is a C-section, which is usually removed with the procedure, however upper abdominal scars and umbilical scars may make a body lift have a higher risk of healing issues.
-Hernias are defects or holes in the abdominal wall which are commonly located at the belly button, or may be a complication of previous surgery.
+Hernias are defects or holes in the abdominal wall which are commonly located at the belly button, or maybe a complication of previous surgery.
 Small hernias can be repaired at the time of the abdominoplasty component of the body lift.

 Realistic expectations are important when considering body lift surgery.
 Dr. Trussler will listen to your goals and factor into the extent and location of excess abdominal, thigh and buttock skin to help come up with a body contouring procedure that is right for you.
 No matter what incision type of body lift is performed there will be a scar.
 Scar quality and how the scar heals depends on what is done before, during and after body lift surgery.
-Choosing the right incision type for your body lift and Dr. Trussler’s surgical experience do help with scarring, but good nutrition, smoking cessation, avoidance of sun, limiting activity, and active scar care all help to improve the healing process.
+Choosing the right incision type for your body lift and Dr. Trussler’s surgical experience to help with scarring, but good nutrition, smoking cessation, avoidance of sun, limiting activity, and active scar care all help to improve the healing process.
 Dr. Trussler will provide detailed instructions for your body lift procedure.

 Body Lifts take approximately five hours under general anesthesia depending on what procedure is performed and the extent of excess skin, fat, and abdominal muscle laxity.
-Dr. Trussler does recommend at least one night in the after care unit to help make the body lift recovery safe and comfortable.
+Dr. Trussler does recommend at least one night in the aftercare unit to help make the body lift recovery safe and comfortable.
 The areas of skin excision and the incision placement are typically marked during the pre-operative appointment.
 The body lift procedure is started with the patient in the face-down position (prone) to complete the buttock and outer thigh lifts.

 - The buttock area is lifted and shaped through an arching upper buttock incision with excess skin removed and internal sutures are placed for contour.
 Liposuction of the thigh is commonly performed to help thin the fatty deposits of the thigh and help release the excess skin.